Father Frank, Full of Grace (Shameless season 1)

-"Father Frank, Full of Grace" is the twelfth episode and season finale of the first season of the American television comedy drama Shameless, an adaptation of the British series of the same name.
-The episode was written by series developer John Wells, and directed by co-executive producer Mark Mylod.
-It originally aired on Showtime on March 27, 2011.
+"Father Frank, Full of Grace" is the twelfth episode and first season finale of the American television comedy drama Shameless, an adaptation of the British series of the same name.
+Written by series developer John Wells, and directed by co-executive producer Mark Mylod, it originally aired in the United States on Showtime on March 27, 2011.

-The series is set on the South Side of Chicago, Illinois, and depicts the poor, dysfunctional family of Frank Gallagher, a neglectful single father of six: Fiona, Phillip, Ian, Debbie, Carl, and Liam.
-He spends his days drunk, high, or in search of money, while his children need to learn to take care of themselves.
+The series is set on the South Side of Chicago, Illinois, and depicts the poor, dysfunctional Gallagher family, including patriarch Frank, a neglectful single father of six: Fiona, Phillip, Ian, Debbie, Carl, and Liam.
+He often spends his days under the influence of drugs and alcohol, while his children need to learn to take care of themselves.
 In the episode, Fiona considers her future with Steve, while Frank faces consequences after Karen uploads their video.

 According to Nielsen Media Research, the episode was seen by an estimated 1.16 million household viewers and gained a 0.5/1 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, who praised the closure to the storylines and performances from the cast.